How much does it cost to put a dog or cat to sleep in the UK?

 Median £60 across 5 real prices

-Allergy medication is one of the biggest running costs of owning an itchy dog, and it is also one of the easiest to overpay for.
+Allergy medication is one of the biggest running costs of owning an itchy dog, and one of the easiest to overpay for.

 Median £60 across 5 real prices